-- Light weight training — As previously mentioned, heavy weightlifting and training increases blood flow to your abdominal area and can make fibroid pain worse.
-If you still crave weight training, switch to a combination of light weights and higher repetitions.
+- Light weight training — Doctors typically advise to avoid heavy weightlifting and training if the size of the uterus enlarged by fibroids preclude bending or moving in a way that allows optimum and safe technique for the lift.
+Patients have shared that heavy lifting made fibroid pain worse for them.
+If you crave weight training, switch to a combination of light weights and higher repetitions.
 You can also do bodyweight exercises rather than picking up dumbbells.

 - Stretching — Granted, some stretching movements may be difficult to perform when you have severe fibroid pain.
 But light stretching performed at a slow pace is achievable for many women in your situation.
 Combining basic stretching with breathing exercises can help promote weight loss and reduce stress.